KhorallyPierre/Fluency-Demo-Day/README.md

 # Fluency-Demo-Day

 Welcome to my Demo Day project!
 In honor of my love of languages and learning, I've created an application where members can video chat with individuals fluent in the language that they would like to learn.
 Members get rated based on their level of helpfulness.
 The more helpful a user it, the higher the score displayed on their profile.
 These individuals get preferred matches, which encourage users to be as helpful as possible.
 The idea is to help others learn a new language while also using them as a resource to do the same.
 Users spend half the session in one language, and the other half in the other language.
+Find the deployed version [here](https://fluencykp.herokuapp.com/ ).

 ![Fluency Home Page](background2.jpg)